Jason-Cooke/LCD_Scrolling/README.md

 LCD Scrolling
 =========

-This is a very simple module meant to be used with Johnny-five on your arduino/Raspberry Pie project.
+This is a very simple module meant to be used with Johnny-five on your Arduino/Raspberry Pie project.
-The module detect if your text is bigger than the space offered by your LCD.
+The module detects if your text is bigger than the space offered by your LCD.
 If it's bigger the module will apply a sort of scrolling effect on the text so all the information is displayed and readeable.

-This module remain very simple and don't offer many features yet but feel free to post pull request.
-I'll extend this module with multiple animation in the future.
+This module remains very simple and doesn't offer many features yet, but feel free to post pull a request.
+I'll extend this module with multiple animations in the future.

 ## Installation
 ```bash